bryan9808/COS30045_T01/README.md

 ## 1. Project Overview

 This project is an interactive single-page demonstration website focused on household appliance energy consumption in the Australian market.
-It establishes the base front-end layout and deployment workflow required for the data visualisations planned for later tasks in COS30045.
+It establishes the base front-end layout and deployment workflow required for upcoming data visualisations in COS30045.

 ### Core Features

 * **Three Functional Views:** Home, Televisions, and About Us.
-* **JavaScript Dynamic Navigation:** Seamlessly swaps views without full-page browser reloads, using hash-based routing (`history.pushState`) so back/forward buttons and page refreshes keep the user on the correct view.
+* **JavaScript Dynamic Navigation:** Seamlessly swaps views without full-page browser reloads.
-* **Brand-Consistent Dark Theme:** Deep charcoal/navy surfaces with amber and cyan accents derived from the lightning-bolt "power" logo, implemented entirely through CSS custom properties.
+* **Brand-Consistent Theme:** Dark charcoal styling with amber and cyan accents derived from the power logo.
-* **Interactive Feedback:** Hover glow on navigation links, a spinning logo animation, lifting stat tiles, and a glowing amber pill indicator on the active tab.
+* **Interactive Feedback:** Hover glow on links, visual active tab indicator, and a power logo home link.
-* **Data-Story Framework:** The Televisions view defines seven key analysis questions, each with a dedicated chart placeholder slot ready for interactive D3.js visualisations in later tasks.
-* **Continuous Deployment:** Version-controlled with GitHub Desktop (commits and pushes) and auto-deployed to Vercel on every push.
+* **Continuous Deployment:** Managed with GitHub Desktop and deployed via Vercel.

 ---